 The Queen of World's Most Expensive

 Debbie Wingham is a world-renowned multimedia artist.
-She started her career in haute couture, went on to swap fabric for fondant and conquered the world of sugar artists and she is ever-evolving…….Nowadays, Debbie is best known as the “Queen of the Worlds Most Expensive”.
+She started her career in haute couture, went on to swap fabric for fondant and conquered the world of sugar artists.
+She was dubbed “Countess of Confection” by Food Network, and is one of the top ten cake artists in the world, and she is ever-evolving…